Nyamador/altschool-react/README.md

 ######  Getting Started with this Repo

-Fork the project to a new repositery clone the repo on your terminal
+Fork the project to a new repositery<br/>
+clone the repo on your terminal

 cd to the project directory